 Here goes nothing.
 Coconut Cream Meringue Pie was my choice.
 It was better than my meal was.
-Certainly not exceptional.
+Certainly not exceptional, but I’m spoiled.
 The price wasn’t too bad so it scores about a 4.

 I grew up in Door County.
 Those that suggested to try the pie, if you get a chance to travel – hit up Door County, Wisconsin.
 Besides the spectacular landscapes, shops and sunsets; the baked goods are outstanding.